A Manin-Mumford theorem for the maximal compact subgroup of a universal vectorial extension of a product of elliptic curves: Introduction

 We expect our method to extend to certain real subgroups of universal vectorial extensions of abelian varieties.
 This will be carried out in later work.
 However the effectivity is then not so clear.
 We also expect the method to work in other situation such as intersections of algebraic varieties with certain real subtori of abelian varieties. \\

-We remark that for algebraic $g_2,g_3$ the only algebraic points on $C$ are torsion points.
-This was shown by Bertrand for real points \cite[Théorème 3.1]{Bertrandmaximal} and by Bost, Künnemann \cite[Theorem 3.1.2]{BK} in general.\\

 This is how the rest of this article is organized.
-In the next section we prepare the setting for the proof of Theorem \ref{theorem} and reduce it to a proposition.
-We also recall an Ax-Schanuel statement for universal vectorial extension due to Bertrand.
-In section \ref{isogenies} we recall some basic facts about endomorphisms and isogenies between elliptic curves and their universal extensions.
-Then in section \ref{transcendence} prove the Lemmas necessary to apply the Ax-Schanuel statement from section \ref{setting}.
-In section \ref{proof} we carry out the proof of Theorem \ref{theorem} with the results from section 3 and 4.
-Finally in section \ref{pfaffian} we show how to derive the explicit bound for $N_{iso}$ in Theorem \ref{theorem} from \cite{ourpaper} and Khovanskii's zero-estimates \cite[Corollary 3.3]{GV} and the effective bound for $N$ using also the stratification theorem of Gabrielov-Vorobjov. \\
+In the next section we recall some basic facts about endomorphisms and isogenies between elliptic curves and their universal additive extensions.
+We then prepare the setting for the proof of Theorem \ref{theorem} and reduce it to a proposition.
+Then in Section \ref{transcendence} we prove some lemmas in preparation for the proof of Theorem \ref{theorem}.
+In Section \ref{proof} we prove Theorem \ref{theorem} and Theorem \ref{additiveextensions}.
+Finally in Section \ref{pfaffian} we show how to derive the explicit bound for $N_{\text{iso}}$ in Theorem \ref{theorem} from \cite{ourpaper} and Khovanskii's zero-estimates \cite[Corollary 3.3]{GV} and the effective bound for $N$ using also the stratification theorem of Gabrielov-Vorobjov. \\